darrell3001/sdcs-public-site/README.md

 ```

 - `fonts.scss` we felt it a good idea to put a file like this out of the way.
-Once it is written it will be unlikely to be every visited again unless another font is added.
+Once it is written it will be unlikely to be ever visited again unless another font is added.
 - `styles.scss` contains all general className styles.